 Tumbleweed users will get new stable releases as soon as they're available, and are usually published to standard repositories in a matter of days.

 Note for openSUSE Leap users: Leap ships with a Qt LTS release, which is not recent enough for the newest Plasma.
 So to use KDE:Frameworks5, KDE:Qt5 is required.
 Some applications from third-party repos might not be installable as they require the specific version of Qt shipped with Leap.

 Unstable Frameworks, Plasma and Applications

-These repositories contain daily builds of KDE Frameworks 5, Plasma 5 and KF5-based applications from trunk.
-Due to the requirements/dependencies, we can only provide packages for the latest openSUSE release and Tumbleweed/Factory.
+These repositories contain daily builds of KDE Frameworks 5, Plasma 5 and KF5-based applications from git.
+Due to dependencies, we can only provide packages for the latest openSUSE Leap release and Tumbleweed.

 Given the rapid pace of development, use of these repositories is not recommended on production systems.
-They are mostly meant for developers or early testers - use at your own risk.
+They are mostly meant for developers and early testers - use at your own risk.